-From 1997 to December 31, 2010, 5,741 subsidized loans have been provided to the industrial sector for approximately U.S.\$2,143 million.
-The interest subsidies on these loans were estimated at U.S.\$575 million.
-In addition, over the 2000-2010 period, 1,898 small- and medium-sized enterprise development loans guaranteed by the Lebanese treasury and administered by Banque du Liban have been provided to the industrial sector amounting to approximately U.S.\$226 million.
+From 1997 to December 31, 2011, the Government provided 7,019 LL-denominated subsidized loans, administered by Banque du Liban, to the industrial sector for a total value of LL 4,053 billion (or approximately U.S.\$2,689 million.
+The interest subsidies on these loans were estimated at LL 1,091 (or approximately U.S.\$724 million).

-Following the Paris III Conference, donors pledged approximately U.S.\$1,460 million in loans to the private sector.
-By end of December 2010, agreements totaling U.S.\$1,577 million have been entered into.
-The main donors include the European Investment Bank ("EIB"), the World Bank, the United States, the Arab Fund for Economic & Social Development, France and the Arab Monetary Fund.
+Following the Paris III Conference, loans totaling U.S.\$2,169 million were made to private sector entities by Paris III participants, including the European Investment Bank ("EIB"), the World Bank, the United States, the Arab Fund for Economic & Social Development, France and the Arab Monetary Fund.